solarlizard/chattest/README.md

 # Functions

-- Press "Seed" button to generate 100 messages
+- Press "Seed" button to generate 200 messages
 - Scroll to top to load next page of messages
 - Remove cursor from chat board to return to last messages
+- Infinite scroll with pagination for 100 messages per page

 # Out of scope